amanshresthaa/corner-houseLP/tasks/update-press-page-white-horse-20251104-1200/research.md

 ## Technical Constraints
 - Keep DaisyUI and existing layout patterns; avoid new dependencies (no markdown renderer introduced).
 - Prefer using `lib/restaurantData.ts` helpers where values already match the Markdown (phone/email/hours).
-Note: repo address is "12 Green Side"; Markdown lists "12 Greenside".
+Note: repo address is "231 Newmarket Road"; Markdown lists "231 Newmarket Road".

 ## Open Questions
 - Whether to globally change address spelling to "Greenside"?
 Out of scope; show Markdown value in press facts only.